cas-bioinf/rboAnalyzer/docs/help.md

 #### Control buttons
-At the bottom of the view there are general control buttons which allow selecting and deselecting of sequences and structures, sorting by E-value and bulk NCBI Sequence Viewer loader.
+At the bottom of the view there are general control buttons which allow selecting and deselecting of sequences and structures, sorting by E-value and bulk initialization of NCBI Sequence Viewer.
-- Select/Unselect all Seqs. (will select/unselect (check checkbox) all extended sequences)
+- Select/Unselect all Seqs. (will select/unselect (check checkbox) all estimated full-length sequences)
 - Select/Unselect all Structs (will select/unselect (check checkbox) all predicted structures)
 - Export sel.
-Structs (will trigger download of selected structures in fasta-like format)
+Structs (will trigger download of selected predicted secondary structures in fasta-like format)
 - Export sel.
-Seqs (will trigger donwload of selected sequences in fasta-like format)
+Seqs (will trigger download of selected estimated full-length sequences in fasta-like format)
-- Sort Eval desc/asc (will sort BLAST hits according to E-value Ascending or Descending)
+- Sort Eval desc/asc (will sort BLAST HSPs according to E-value Ascending or Descending)
-- View all Regions (will trigger loading of NCBI viewer for all (not yet loaded) hits)
+- View all Regions (will trigger loading of NCBI viewer for all (not yet loaded) HSPs)

-#### Hit Header
-The header for each blast hit contains Accession.Version number (based on provided regexp).
-The header is also color-coded on color scale from green to red based on
-  RSEARCH score.
-This allows rapid identification of interesting or suspicious hits differing from others.

-#### Report structures
+#### Report structure

-1) Pipeline name and BLAST input file
+1) Inputs: query input file and BLAST input file

-2) Extended sequences report
+  Best matching mode from Rfam

+2) Estimated full-length sequences, predicted secondary structures and other data

 3) Command and parameters
   - executed commandline string
   - date and time of run
-  - paramaters
+  - parameters

 #### The fasta-like format containing secondary structures
 ```
->uid:N|accessionDIRECTION-METHOD_NAME genome location START-END
+>uid:N|ACCESSION.VERSIONdirection-method_name START-END (genome location)
 SEQUENCE
 SECONDARY_STRUCTURE

-# where the N is serial number of BLAST hit
+# - where the N is serial number of BLAST HSP
-#  and DIRECTION can be "fw" for plus strand and "rc" for minus strand
+# - direcion can be "fw" for plus strand and "rc" for minus strand
-#  genome-location is then location of found sequence on original genome
+# - genome-location is then location of found sequence on original genome
-#  in START-END format where START is always less then END (direction is defined by DIRECTION)
+#   in START-END format where START is always lower index then END (direction is defined by "direction")
 # the sequence is always 5' to 3' direction

->uid:104|CP006976.1fw-rfam_rnafoldc 2175683-2175865
+>uid:104|CP006976.1fw-rfam-Rc 2175683-2175865
 GAUUACCUGAGGUGUUUGCCAGUGGGUUAUGUCCCUGAGCCGAUACUUUUAUUUUAUGAAUCGGUUUCUAAUUGUUGGUGUGCAUGCUUAGCUUGACUAAGAAGCCUAAAAAUAGUUAUAACUGAUUCCCUUGAACCGUUGGGUUCAAGGACUGAGACUUGCAGCAGCAUCUCGGGUUCUUCC
 ....(((((((((((.(((..(((((((..((((.((((((.(....((((......(((((((((..((((((((..((.((.(.(((((.....)))))).)).))..)))))))).)))))))))...))))....).)))))).))))...))))))).))))))))))))))......
 >uid:104|CP006976.1fw-rnafold 2175683-2175865